 The introductory internship grade will be assigned based on attendance, timely completion of required tasks, the quality of the logbook (completeness and accuracy), and the collective results of the internship evaluations.
-A grade will not be assigned until the student has completed his/her logbooks and has turned in all of his/her evaluations of the internships.
+A grade will not be assigned until the student has completed their logbooks and has turned in all of their evaluations of the internships.

-I agree to comply with the above s tated expectations.
+I agree to comply with the above s stated expectations.

 Student signature Date

 Program Director signature Date